TheovanKraay/databricks-lab/README.md

 To create a notebook:

-1. Click Workspace, then Users, then the little gray arrow next to your username, then Create \&gt; Notebook:
+1. Click Workspace, then Users, then the little gray arrow next to your username, then Create > Notebook:

 	![](./images/img10.png)